 This practical course will enable students to understand the basics of administration in the context of the local New Testament church.
 Topics include developing a long range strategic plan, staff relations, communications, finance and law.

 This course is a study of the Microsoft Office 2010 software.
-In particular, it includes use of Excel, Access, and Publisher.
+In particular, it includes use of Excel and Publisher.
+Prerequisite: CS 110

 This course is a study of the Microsoft Office 2010 software.
 In particular, it includes PowerPoint and the practice of transcription of office documents and sermons.
 CS 102 is not prerequisite to CS 103.